xwausse/SQL-homework/lesson-20/homework/homework.md

 ```

-**Question 8.**

-# Write an SQL statement given the following requirements.
+# 8. Write an SQL statement given the following requirements.
 For every customer that had a delivery to California, provide a result set of the customer orders that were delivered to Texas
 ```sql
 CREATE TABLE #Orders
 (